 The 401 Clinical Case video presentations feature HMI founder, Dr. John Kappas, conducting live therapies unrehearsed, in front of the video camera.
 Watching these clinical case videos and answering the corresponding essays required of each case, provide the student the opportunity to begin experiencing real-world application early of the learning process.
 This window into actual therapy sessions in progress via videotape offers an important combination of reinforcement and application of the clinical skills being presented in the classroom.
 This class is scheduled independently.
 These lessons can be watched from the student's personal computer anytime day or night or in the HMI Video Library.
-This window into actual therapy sessions in progress via videotape offers an important combination of the clinical skills being presented in the classroom.
-This class is scheduled independently.
-These lessons can be watched from the student's personal computer anytime day or night or in the HMI Video Library.
-This window into actual therapy sessions in progress via videotape offers an important combination of the clinical skills being presented in the classroom.
+This window into actual therapy sessions in progress via videotape offers an important combination of reinforcement and application of the clinical skills being presented in the classroom.
 This class is scheduled independently.